ChanceMcKinney/SWAP-Simple-Wireless-Adapter-Program/README.md

 sudo ./swap.sh

 # Should you not have proper permissions:
+Navigate to directory containing script.

-sudo chmod 775 [whichever file you chose]
+sudo chmod 775 swap.sh

 Then run file again.